 Quality Assurance Process at Rise Academy

-1) To ensure that the provision commissioned is of a high standard and meets the school or commissioners expectation in the strive for an outstanding judgement
+1. To ensure that any externally commissioned provision is of a high standard and meets the Head of School’s and Governors expectation in the strive for an outstanding judgement

-3) To uphold the SLA agreement and to challenge any incompetencies
+3. To uphold pre-agreed service level agreements and challenge any incompetencies

 59. There are few requirements for providers of alternative education to register with the DfE or any other body.
 Consequently, many are unregulated and uninspected.
 Some local authorities have their own procedures to check safety and suitability of the provision on offer.

 61. The local authority or school (whichever places a child with an alternative provision provider) remains accountable for the suitability of the provision and has certain responsibilities relating to students that cannot be transferred to external providers.
 It is vital that placements are monitored carefully to ensure that each individual students needs are being met by the placement, that the provider is complying with their contract and providing a good quality of provision overall, and that the provision continues to provide value for money.

 In signing this agreement, all partners agree to work collaboratively to ensure that the protocols set out in the SLA and set out in summary below, are met to a high standard.
 This is in conjunction with The Constellation Trust Policy on Safeguarding. (document attached)

 How well learners are guided and supporte